AMC-LAEB/flu-antiviral-stockpile/README.md

 # Data and custom codes for Han et al. (2025)
 ---
-This repository contains all custom code and data used to estimate influenza oral antiviral demand and impact across 186 countries worldwide.
+This repository contains all custom code and data used to estimate influenza oral antiviral (oseltamivir and baloxavir marboxil) demand and impact across 186 countries worldwide.
 The original manuscript describing this work has been published as a preprint:

 > Alvin X Han, Katina D. Hulme, Colin A. Russell.
 (2025).
 The global demand and potential public health impact of oral antiviral treatment stockpile for influenza pandemics.

 ---
 ## System Requirements & Installation
 All codes were tested/ran on macOS Sonoma 14.1 and Red Hat Enterprise Linux 8.10 Ootpa.
-All Python codes run on Python (v3.12.2) and depends on the Python scientific stack:
+All Python codes run on Python (v3.12.2) and depend on the Python scientific stack:

 ```
 numpy (v1.26.4)